 And from your lips she drew the Hallelujah,

 I walk in and up the stairs in my road running Vivos, last worn to run the NYC Marathon in November.
 A brisk walk around the track confirms that there is not a treadmill up here where it’s quiet.
 I’m pretty sure I will lose my shit if people are walking back and forth behind me on the treadmill; hyper-vigilance is tricky that way.
 But this is what’s standing between me and running, so I stalk across the main floor looking for a machine that might be tucked in some corner.
 Sure enough, in the quieter room to the side are a couple treadmills out in front of an unoccupied row of machines.
-I ought to be able to make this work.

 I figure out how to set a timer and a heart rate monitor on the unfamiliar machine, and it starts slow.
 Annoyingly slow.
 I roll my eyes and jab at the plus sign until I’m moving at an acceptable pace.
 My heart rate reads 140 and the belt on the machine slows down.
 My pace is over 13 minutes per mile.
 I clench my teeth and groan with indignation.
 I’m heel striking.
 I hate this thing.